 In addition to zinc, Gundry Total Restore also contains zinc carnosine.
 What's that?
 It's what you get when you bind to zinc to carnosine.
 Carnosine is composed of the amino acids histidine and beta-alanine.
 The zinc carnosine compound also goes by the names PepZin GI and polaprezinc.
 It's a supplement by a company called XSTO Solutions.

-PepZin GI, is a supplement that some research suggests may help the improve the gut lining.
+PepZin GI, is a supplement that some research suggests may help improve the gut lining.
 PepZin GI is thought to have anti-inflammatory and antioxidant effects.

 In one study, 10 people were given 75 mg of zinc carnosine for 5 days – or a placebo – to see the effects it has on gut permeability after treatment with a non-steroidal anti-inflammatory drug (which can cause ulcers).
 The supplement lead to significant reductions in gastrointestinal injury from the NSAID drug.